altitudelabs/devops/README.md

 8) You can then edit your project files as usual.

+## Commands for docker
-   For useful docker commands, you may check [here](https://github.com/altitudelabs/devops/wiki/Docker/_edit#cmd).
+For useful docker commands, you may check [wiki](https://github.com/altitudelabs/devops/wiki/Docker#cmd).

 ## <a name="deployment-flow"></a>Deployment flow